cocotb/cocotb/docs/source/writing_testbenches.rst

 Passing and Failing Tests
 =========================

-A cocotb test is considered to have `failed` if the test coroutine or any running :class:`~cocotb.Task` fails an :keyword:`assert` statement.
+A cocotb test is considered to have `failed` if the test coroutine or any running :class:`~cocotb.task.Task` fails an :keyword:`assert` statement.
 Below are examples of `failing` tests.